Our Take: Walgreens, Microsoft partner to improve patient care

 “Improving health outcomes while lowering the cost of care is a complex challenge that requires broad collaboration and strong partnership between the health care and tech industries,” said Satya Nadella, CEO of Microsoft.
 “Together with Walgreens Boots Alliance, we aim to deliver on this promise by putting people at the center of their health and wellness.”

-On its surface, this story seems much ado about nothing.
+Our Take: On its surface, this story seems much ado about nothing.
 Essentially, Walgreens has agreed to adopt Microsoft’s Azure cloud and AI platform, which probably stings Amazon, Google and other players in that market.

 This is the second tech partnership that WBA has announced in a month.
 In December, Walgreens said it would collaborate with Verily, Alphabet Inc.’s life sciences unit, to develop solutions for patients with chronic conditions.